Ministry of Agriculture (Azerbaijan): Organization

-As per the Presidential Decree No. 467 dated October 23, 2004 with the purpose of increasing the agricultural capacity of the country, the ministry focuses on development of production and processing of the agricultural products; provision of information to producers of the agricultural products; melioration and water economy, veterinary, plant quarantine and favorable use of the soil; implementation of unique scientific-technical policy, organization of first priority programs on plant growing and animal breeding; ensuring supply food security in the country; economic and social development of the villages.
+Presidential Decree No. 467 dated October 23, 2004 determined that the ministry, with the purpose of increasing the agricultural capacity of the country, focuses on development of production and processing of the agricultural products; provision of information to agricultural producers; melioration and water meconomy, veterinary, plant quarantine and favorable use of the soil; implementation of unique scientific-technical policy, organization of first priority programs on plant growing and animal breeding; ensuring food supply security in the country; economic and social development of the villages.
 The ministry holds trade and investment conferences in order to attract foreign investment into the sector and promote Azerbaijani foods in the world markets.
 In 2007, it held an Azerbaijan Food and Agriculture Trade Mission in the United States organized by the U.S.-Azerbaijan Chamber of Commerce.

-International Cooperation

-Ministry of Agriculture of the Republic of Azerbaijan is closely cooperating with a number of international organizations, as well as the countries with great experience in the field of agriculture for study of experience of the leading organizations and countries, establishment and expanding legal frameworks for different directions of agrarian sector jointly by other countries, preparing and implementing international projects.
-Note that, the intergovernmental commission on cooperation with foreign countries plays very important role in development of bilateral cooperation between the Republic of Azerbaijan and other countries.